Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

 The elimination of Tower 53 isolated the SP track west of the Katy -- the north end couldn't terminate at Broadway Yard (abandoned), and the south end no longer crossed at Tower 53 (removed).
 To make productive use of this track, UP routed both ends back onto the main line in their respective directions, effectively creating a "Ney Bypass" around the west side of Ney Yard.
 Accomplishing this, however, presented a problem -- north of Allen Ave. the Santa Fe tracks were east of the SP track, i.e. between the SP and the Katy.
 To merge the north end of the SP track onto the Katy toward Tower 55, the SP track needed to cross back over to be east of the Santa Fe.
 A simple solution was available -- eliminate the crossing beneath Allen Ave. and swap tracks.
 An agreement to do so was arranged between UP and BNSF, and now there is no crossing at all.
 The track alignments have become consistent with their pre-1961 heritage except that north of the location of Polk's Tower, Santa Fe has the west track and UP the east track.

-Above: These three diagrams depict the track changes associated with Polk's Tower, Allen Ave. and Tower 53.
-In the original configuration (left), the SP tracks crossed the Santa Fe at Polk's Tower at the south end of SP's Broadway Yard.
-This is the track arrangement visible in the tower image at the top of the page (but note that the tower image has south "up" while the graphic above has north "up".)
+Left: These three diagrams depict the track changes associated with Polk's Tower, Allen Ave. and Tower 53.
+In the original configuration (far left), the SP tracks crossed the Santa Fe at Polk's Tower at the south end of SP's Broadway Yard.
+This is the track arrangement visible in the tower image at the top of the page (but note that the tower image has south "up" while these graphics have north "up".)
 In 1961 (center), Polk's Tower was eliminated and the crossing was moved to beneath the Allen Ave. bridge where an automatic interlocker was installed.
 This allowed SP to switch cars at their Broadway Yard without being blocked by Santa Fe trains.
-Around 1997 (right), the Allen Ave. crossing was eliminated and the tracks were swapped north of there.
+Around 1997 (near left), the Allen Ave. crossing was eliminated and the tracks were swapped north of there.
 This is now UP's Ney Bypass.
 Trains on UP's main line to or from the south that do not need to go into Ney Yard can take the bypass around the west side of the yard.
 The Katy "hand throw connection" (orange) referenced above by Kal serves a business adjacent to the Ney Bypass but does not connect to the Bypass track.

 Below: This Google Maps simulated 3-D view is to the south, approximating the view in the 1952 aerial photo of Polk's Tower at the top of the page.
 There are now five bridges over Rosedale St. The double tracking of the BNSF line required an additional bridge, and there is now a service road bridge adjacent to the Katy bridge at left.
 Google Maps' 3-D algorithm, which combines satellite imagery with terrestrial elevation data, imparts a visible base to what appears to be a concrete slab adjacent to the tracks.
 Whether this is the foundation of Polk's Tower has not been confirmed, but the location is plausible.

-Below Left: ((c) historicaerials.com) This 1956 image of the Bird's Siding crossing does not show any evidence of how the vacant area east of the Santa Fe tracks was used.
-It's evident from the image that the location of the equipment cabinet at "West End, Bird's" is too far north of the diamond to have been the site of the interlocker cabin.
+Below Left: ((c) historicaerials.com) This 1956 image of the Bird's Siding crossing, it is evident that the location of the equipment cabinet at "West End, Bird's" is too far north of the diamond to have been the site of the cabin interlocker.
+Earlier imagery shows the cabin was in the southeast corner of the diamond.
 A 1964 GC&SF timetable implies that Bird's Siding had become an automatic interlocker by then.
-Below Right: About 1957, Tower 53's interlocking plant was automated, but this 1963 aerial image ((c) historicaerials.com) shows that the tower remained standing, casting a shadow to the north.
-The tower could have remained manned for some other purpose, or perhaps it was merely used as storage or to host electronic equipment.
+If cattle pens ever existed east of the Santa Fe tracks, 1946 imagery shows they'd been removed by then.
+Below Right: About 1957, Tower 53's interlocking plant was automated.
+This 1963 aerial image ((c) historicaerials.com) shows that the tower remained standing, casting a shadow to the north, perhaps in use for some other purpose.
 Later imagery shows the tower was gone by 1968; its fate has not been determined.

 Above Left: Facing northwest at the Tower 53 crossing, the former SP line comes in from the southeast and joins the main track into Ney Yard.
 (Jim King, c.2005) Above Right: The switch at Tower 53 is now known as Midlothian Jct.
 In this view, Tower 53 would have been visible across the Katy tracks.
 (Jim King, c.2005) Below Left: Looking southeast from the W. Morningside Dr. grade crossing, the former SP tracks now curve to the south instead of crossing the Katy main line.
 (Google Street View) Below Right: Looking northwest, the former grade of the I&GN spur now carries Cole St. along side Echo Lake, the former I&GN reservoir.
 (Google Street View)

-Below Left: Facing east, this c.2002 bird's eye view of the vicinity of Polk's Tower shows the equipment cabin (above) sitting at the edge of the brush, adjacent to the utility pole that is also visible in the above photo.
+Below Left: Facing east, this c.2002 bird's eye view of the vicinity of Polk's Tower shows the equipment cabin sitting at the edge of the brush on the far left side of the image, adjacent to the utility pole that is also visible in the above photo.
 Of greater interest is the potential remnant of the tower's foundation sitting trackside.
 Note that the path of the utility poles traces the original route of the Santa Fe right-of-way, undeterred by the swapping of main lines.
-(Microsoft Visual Earth) Below Right: This satellite image from 2019 shows that the Santa Fe line is now double track.
-The concrete foundation, possibly of Tower 126, is visible beside the UP track, about 80 yards south of where the cabinet (above) sits.
+(Microsoft Visual Earth) Below Right: This satellite image from 2023 shows that the Santa Fe line is now double track.
+The concrete foundation, possibly of Tower 126, remains visible beside the UP track near the bottom of the image, and the interlocker cabin (presumably abandoned) sits trackside at the top edge of the image.
+Katy tracks are barely visible in the lower right corner.